AaronCremona/reflections/lesson_2_reflections.md

 		* a bunch of less than signs mark the area with the conflict
 			* the lines break up the code into 3 sections, the original code before the branch, and the two heads of each branch
+		* manually fix the conflics and save the file
+		* add the file to the staging area and then commit
+		* the merge is done!
+* tip: `git log -n1
+	* can be used to go a git log with a limited number of commits (eg 1)

 ### What are the pros and cons of Gits automatic merging vs. always doing merges
 manually?

+Automatic merging makes life so much easier when there are no conflicts.
+Always doing merges manually woudl be very time consuming.
+The con of automatic merging is that it might make some changes that you didn't intend.